We're Developing Innovative Drugs for Metabolic Diseases

-We believe that targeting cellular energy for the treatment of type 2 diabetes is a key focus and we believe that it represents the root of the disease.
+We believe that targeting cellular energy for the treatment of metabolic diseases, including type 2 diabetes, is a key focus and we believe that it represents the root of the disease.
 Imeglimin, our lead program targets mitochondrial dysfunction and PXL770 targets adenosine monophosphate-activated protein kinase (AMPK).

 Our Core Strengths

 Our innovative pipeline of first-in-class drug candidates with disease-modifying mechanisms of action offers the potential for safer and more effective therapies for metabolic diseases, including type 2 diabetes.

 - Leading clinical development expertise in metabolic diseases, including type 2 diabetes

 - Developing first-in-class treatments for type 2 diabetes and other metabolic diseases for large addressable markets with significant unmet medical needs